Our experts will take you step by step through:

 Our skippers are a friendly lot who know the best spots to visit and the best routes to take to ensure you have a simply amazing sailing holiday in Greece!
 The exact route and islands you visit are completely up to you.
 All skippered charters start with a briefing between you and your skipper to agree on the best itinerary based on your interests.

 The skipper is responsible for the navigation of the yacht, mooring, anchoring and manoeuvring and for keeping the deck and cockpit of the yacht in good, clean and fully functional condition, also for managing the refilling of water and fuel of the yacht and of the outboard engine and for processing port formalities, all on Charterer’s expense.

-The hostess shall do the daily shopping and prepare and serve each day breakfast and a light meal (lunch or dinner).
+The hostess shall do the daily shopping and prepare and serve each day breakfast and lunch (a cook will prepare dinner too).
 In addition, the hostess will assist the skipper in all of his/her duties under his/her instructions and shall take care of cleaning of communal areas of the yacht daily.

 The crew (skipper and/or hostess) will have his/her own cabin and share a WC.

 In the case of a catamaran, crew will sleep in one of the bow cabins.